jgillmanjr/PHP-xplane-data/README.md

 PHP-xplane-data
 ===============

-A library to parse UDP sentences from X-Plane 10
+A PHP library to communicate with X-Plane 10 via UDP